raaz-crypto/raaz/README.md

 --------

 The recommended way to install raaz is through `cabal-install` version 3.0 or above.
-Starting from version 0.3.0 we need a version of GHC that requires backpack support (for details refer to our [CI-builds][github-actions]).
+We also need a version of GHC that supports backpack (for details on which version of GHC is supported, refer to our [CI-builds][github-actions]).

     cabal build